adesandr/GliderThrow_Meter/docs/get-started/index.rst

 In must-have, it will eventually be possible to manage up to 5 "Client" boards at the same time in order to be able to adjust the 6 control surfaces of an F3F glider.

+.. note:: To date, the software only takes into account one client board.

 What do you need
 ================

-During the protyping phase, we will use somme breadboards, a development board integrating an ESP-WROOM-32 module, a development board integrating an MPU6050, as well as some prototyping wires.
+During the prototyping phase, we will use some breadboards, a development board integrating an ESP-WROOM-32 module, a development board integrating an MPU6050, as well as some prototyping wires.

 These components can be easily found on the internet (Bandgood, Alliexpress, etc.), for a few euros.